Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 cat .bash_profile
 ```

-The `.bash_profile` is run everytime you start a bash session and contains variables used to configure the bash environment in a way that is specific to the contents of the `.bash_profile` file.
+The `.bash_profile` is run every time you start a bash session and contains variables used to configure the bash environment in a way that is specific to the contents of the `.bash_profile` file.
 You can add lines to the `.bash_profile` to set environment variables that will be established each time you start a new session.

 Lets add the command we created above to our `.bash_profile`.
 ```bash
 # use the nano text editor to add the line ' ll="ls -lah" ' to your bash_profile
 nano `.bash_profile`